An Improved Calibration of the Wavelength Dependence of Metallicity on the Cepheid Leavitt law: Data

-The Milky Way Cepheids are much brighter than most stars in the Gaia catalogue with visual magnitudes of 6-9 mag, brighter than the range where the Gaia zero-point is well-calibrated.
+Milky Way Cepheids are much brighter than most stars in the Gaia catalogue with visual magnitudes of 6-9 mag, brighter than the range where the Gaia zero-point is well-calibrated.
 As a result it is recommended by the \textit{Gaia} team to derive the zero-point in this magnitude range independently from the luminosity using the PL relation.
-Following this procedure, \citet{Riess2021} found that the \citet{Lindegren2021_plx_bias} zero-point is overestimated by approximately $14\, \rm \mu as$, which was confirmed by \citet{Zinn2021} from asteroseismology of bright red giants.
+Following this procedure, \citet{Riess2021} found that the \citet{Lindegren2021_plx_bias} zero-point is overestimated by approximately $14\, \rm \mu as$, which was confirmed by \citet{Zinn2021} from asteroseismology of bright red giants, independently from the PL relation.
 We therefore applied a small additional correction ($dr$) to the \citet{BailerJones2021} distances in order to take into account this zero-point.
-A good approximation of this correction is to take $dr = - r^2 \, d\varpi$ where $d\varpi = -0.014\, \rm mas$ and $r$ is the original \citet{BailerJones2021} distance in kpc \footnote{The best way to include the additional 0.014 mas offset would be to infer new corrected distances using the \citet{BailerJones2021} method, however it would be beyond the scope of this paper and would give similar results in terms of precision.
-A comparison for a few sources shows that the approximate approach is reliable to account for this correction (C. A. L. Bailer-Jones, private communication).}.
+A good approximation\footnote{The best way to include the additional 0.014 mas offset would be to infer new corrected distances for all of our MW Cepheids using the \citet{BailerJones2021} method, however it would be beyond the scope of this paper and would give similar results in terms of precision.
+In particular, running the Bailer-Jones method for such a large number of stars is very time consuming (CPU), therefore it was tested for a few stars only (C. Bailer Jones 2022 private communication, we do not have access to the code to produce these distances).
+We selected a few Cepheids with low (1\%), typical (3\%) and high (10\%) parallax uncertainties for which the Bailer Jones distances were recomputed after including the additional 0.014 mas offset.
+The approximated correction reproduces these values to 0.1\% or better, regardless of the parallax precision.} of this correction is to take $dr = - r^2 \, d\varpi$ where $d\varpi = -0.014\, \rm mas$ and $r$ is the original \citet{BailerJones2021} distance in kpc.
 Finally, all Cepheids with a Renormalized Unit Weight Error (RUWE) parameter larger than 1.4 were excluded from the sample as likely astrometric binaries.

 For LMC Cepheids, we adopt the most precise distance to this galaxy obtained by \citet{Pietrzynski2019} from a sample of 20 detached eclipsing binaries: $49.59 \pm 0.09 \, \rm (stat.) \pm 0.54 \, \rm (syst.) \, kpc$.
 This corresponds to a full uncertainty of $0.026 \, \rm mag$ in distance modulus.
 For more precision on the adopted distance, the position of each Cepheid in the LMC is taken into account by applying the planar geometry correction by \citet{Jacyszyn2016} (see \citetalias{Breuval2021}).